mathif/mathif/week2_2.md

 To mill out the traces of a circuit board you will generally want to use a 1/64th endmill, but if you have a particularly rough circuit you might be able to get away with 1/32nd (if so, you'll need to adjust the commands in the previous section for a 1/32" endmill).

 #### Putting the bit in
 Turn the Modela off and then on again to make it forget its previous z-zero setting.
 You'll probably need to press the view button to take it out of view mode.
 Then, slide the bit into the modela.
 When you put the bit into the modela, you don't have to tighten the set screws all that much.
-Snug is fine.
 </div>

 ### Zeroing Xand Y axis